Last Updated on September 6, 2023 by Tim Wells

 For this example, I will make a collection of all of the Star Wars movies in my Plex library.
 The easiest way to find them is by creating a filter where the movie title contains the words ‘Star Wars.’

-This may be different for you, depending on how you name the movies in your Plex library.
+This may differ depending on how you name the movies in your Plex library.

-Next, click on the ‘Save As’ button in the upper right-hand corner of the window.
+Next, click the ‘Save As’ button in the upper right-hand corner of the window.